 The humanity is suffering from murders all over the globe, called "Mincemeat murders".
 High school student, Izumi Shinichi has a parasite living off him, having replaced his right hand, and he might be the discoverer of truth.

 A teenage boy named Eren Jaeger must use his special gift to fight alongside with the military to defeat the titan race.
-Mankind is on the brink of extinction when these man eating monsters terrorize everybody and destroy the last of human civilization left in the world.
+Mankind is on the brink of extinction when these man-eating monsters terrorize everybody and set to destroy the last of human civilization left in the world.

 Was this review helpful to you?